zhengxwen/HIBAG.gpu/README.md

 * the R global option variable 'HIBAG_GPU_INIT_TRAIN_PREC' can be set before loading the HIBAG.gpu package, see [NEWS](./NEWS)

+* a new package configure file for macOS and Linux

 **Changes in v0.99.0 (Y2021):**

 * new implementation using half and mixed precisions